top of page

 Petronela Radu (University of Nebraska-Lincoln) is working in Partial Differential Equations, Continuum Mechanics, Peridynamics, Integral Equations, and Calculus of Variations

 At the 2024 Polymath Jr, Petronela will run a project on nonlocal models.
-More details to appear.
+See here for more details.

 Rose.jpg